Bodies Bodies Bodies: Production

 In March 2018, A24 acquired Bodies, Bodies, Bodies, a spec script written by Kristen Roupenian.
 In September 2019, it was announced Chloe Okuno would re-write the script and direct the film.
-In April 2021, it was reported that Amandla Stenberg and Maria Bakalova were set to star in the film, while Pete Davidson and Myha'la Herrold were in talks to join the cast, with Halina Reijn now set to direct.
+In April 2021, it was reported that Amandla Stenberg and Maria Bakalova were set to star in the film, while Pete Davidson and Myha'la were in talks to join the cast, with Halina Reijn now set to direct.
 Bakalova said she was scared to be in a horror film, having been frightened watching them, but thought that A24 films were deeper; she said that the film was "more like an R-rated comedy."
 In May 2021, actors Lee Pace, Rachel Sennott, Chase Sui Wonders, and Conner O'Malley joined the film, with Davidson and Herrold's casting also being confirmed.

 Principal photography began in May 2021, with filming taking place at a Georgian stone manor house in Chappaqua, New York.

 Ultimately, Roupenian was given a "Story by" credit for her work on the film's screenplay, while The Wolves playwright Sarah DeLappe received sole, final "Screenplay by" credit.

 Music

 The film's music score was composed by Disasterpeace in March 2022.
 Charli XCX performed the song "Hot Girl" for the film, which was released as a single on July 26, 2022.
 The 9-music scores album was released on August 10, 2022, by A24 Music.
-Meghan Currier was credited as the music supervisor for the film, which contains 15 credited songs from a wide variety of artists including Shygirl, Kilo Kish, Princess Nokia, Azealia Banks and Tommy Genesis.
+Meghan Currier was credited as the music supervisor for the film, which contains 15 credited songs from a wide variety of artists including Shygirl, Kilo Kish, Princess Nokia, Azealia Banks, Slayyyter and Tommy Genesis.
 The music selection features a heavy prominence of female rappers and singer-songwriters.